 Another highly capable addition to your Ender 3 is a bed handle that’s categorized as a thoroughly unique upgrade.
 It’s fixed below the print platform and is tirelessly used to move the heated print bed without the risk of any injuries.

 This enhancement is only for the Ender 3 and doesn’t apply to the Ender 3 Pro.

 Here’s how you can start correctly.
 First, you’ll have to undo the bed levelling knobs, and then proceed to secure the handle between those knobs and the print bed.

 This ensures a quality fix, while the upgrade appropriately becomes a handle for your bed.
 Please take note that you have to print the handle horizontally and while using support structures.
 Check it out on Thingiverse here.

 Frequent users of the Ender 3 have reported heavy complaints concerning the difficulty of loading filaments into the Bowden tube and pushing them along.

 However, with a 3D printed Extruder Knob readily available from Thingiverse, filament loading complications are a thing of the past.

 Additionally, the control knob of the Ender 3 that’s used to navigate through the printer’s controls could’ve been designed much more smoothly.
 It tends to slip out each time you try to get a firm grip on it.

 Hence, another handy, small-scale upgrade for the Ender 3 is an easy-to-control knob that a slight protrusion, making the process fairly easy.
-Check out the extruder knob here, while the control knob file can be seen by clicking on this link.
+Check out the extruder knob here & the while the control knob file can be seen here.